codegenos/codegenos.github.io/content/posts/pass-docker-environment-variables-to-vite-env-variables-for-containerized-vue-js-applications-on-docker-run.md

 But the Vue.js configuration variables are hardcoded to javascript files in the docker image after build.
 We must find a way to substitute the values in javascript files when a container is started.
 I'll show you how to do that.

 ## Vue.js application
-The Vue.js application uses env variables.
+The Vue.js application uses Vite env variables.
 We have to variables: `VITE_VARIABLE1` and `VITE_VARIABLE2`.

-We are using Vite.js build tool.
-In Vite, environmental variables need to be prefixed with `VITE_` as in `VITE_*variable-name`.
+We are using Vite.js build tool and şn Vite, environmental variables need to be prefixed with `VITE_` as in `VITE_*variable-name`.

 ### .env Files
 In `.env.development` file we can hardcode the variables: